ramenspazz/Phys_Project_Baseball_Kinematics/README.md

 The files under Py_files are where all the magic happens!
 For the most part, it is just levraging multiprocessing to speed up multibody simulations or simulations with a large number of independant variables (high dimensionality).
 These files are mostly commented, and contain no "special sauce magic code."
 All relavent code is contained in these files for review.

-If you encounter any bugs besides the currently known bug with chained simulations (IE: running an Euler sim, then immediatly running an Euler_Cromer without restarting the program causes old data to be reused), please let me know!
+If you encounter any bugs sans the currently known bug with chained simulations (IE: running an Euler sim, then immediatly running an Euler_Cromer without restarting the program causes old data to be reused), please let me know!
 Thank you and cheers!